-Both weighted and unweighted frequencies of most variables included on the 2016 Point-in-Time data file are provided in the accompanying codebook file.
+Both weighted and unweighted frequencies of most variables included on the 2017 Point-in-Time data file are provided in the accompanying codebook file.
 The exceptions to this are weight variables and variance estimation variables.
 Only unweighted frequencies of these variables are included in the accompanying codebook file.
 See the Weights Variables list in Section D, Variable-Source Crosswalk.

-MEPS survey questionnaires, the Household Survey Variable Locator indicating the major MEPS data items on public use files that have been released to date, and a catalog of MEPS products are available on the MEPS web page (meps.ahrq.gov).
+MEPS survey questionnaires, the Household Survey Variable Locator indicating the major MEPS data items on public use files that have been released to date, and a catalog of MEPS products are available on the MEPS website.